Love ‘em or hate ‘em, email blasts are still a thing.

 If you’re going to send a simple plain-text email, you might as well type it out in any text editor and paste it into your email marketing tool before hitting the send button.

-If instead, you want to send an email blast that will look more appealing to your audience, you can design it using one of many web development tools that are available on the market.
-The downside to this approach is that these tools tend to get pretty complicated and too beefed up for this type of project.
+If instead, you want to send an email blast that will look more appealing to your audience, you can design it (and sometimes also send it) using one of the following:

 Speaking of email builders… here at GetResponse, we’ve recently launched a new version of our very own email creator.